lraj22/timecheck22/docs/Context.md

 }
 ```

 If a division has no particular scheduling rules to add, it can just completely exclude that field instead of leaving it as an empty array/object.
 Up to you!
+However, there are some mandatory fields:
+- `details`: This key only appears under `division` and does not override anything, just provides details about the division shown to the user.
+	- `division_label`: How the division appears to the user.
+Make it something user-friendly!
+Ex.
+"9th grade" and not "9_grd"
+	- `division_short_label`: This field is optional.
+If you don't override `metadata.school_name`, this will appear in parentheses after the school name like this: "Chino Hills High School" becomes "Chino Hills High School (9th)" if you set this to "9th".
+	- `division_id`: How the division is managed internally.
+Once set, never change it!
+If you change it, everyone who had that division will suddenly no longer have a division.

 ## Announcements